marlonecobos/nichevol/README.md

 ### Setting a directory

-Some of the main functions of the **nichevol** package use data that need to be loaded from a local directory and some of them produce results that need to be written in a local directory as well.
-Loading data and writing the results outside the R environment helps to avoid problems related to RAM limitations.
-That is why, setting a working directory is recommended before starting.
-You ca do that using the code
+Some of the main functions of **nichevol** use data that need to be loaded from a local directory and others produce results that need to be written in a local directory.
+Loading data from a local directory and writing the results outside the R environment helps to avoid problems related to RAM limitations.
+That is why, setting a working directory is recommended before starting, as follows:
-below:

 ``` r
 directory <- "DRIVE:/YOUR/DIRECTORY" # change the characters accordingly